near/bos-web-engine/apps/docs/docs/docs/building-decentralized-frontends/index.md

+---
+sidebar_position: 2
+---

 # Building Decentralized Frontends

-A BOS component looks, for the most part, like a standard React component.
+A BWE component looks, for the most part, like a standard React component.
 There are some syntax differences and additions where necessary to function within the architecture of the engine.

 ## Terms
 - **Outer Window Application (OWA)** is the application responsible for rendering Components and brokers messages between containers.